brick/brick/README.md

 Brick\Http
 ----------

 A collection of classes to represent HTTP requests and responses.
-This is a building block for `Application`.

 Brick\Locale
 ------------